-The “core” of the HTTP protocol is defined by two specifications:
+The “core” semantics of the HTTP protocol are defined by this specification:

 These RFCs collectively obsolete all preceding RFCs defining HTTP, including RFC1945, RFC2068, RFC2616 and RFC2617.

 If you find problems with the HTTP/1.1 specifications, you can log an issue in this repo.